Kent School, Hostert: School history

 Initially, however, the buildings were rented by the British for use as a hospital, the British Military Hospital Hostert.
 It was not until 1963, when the existing Queens School in Rheindahlen was "bursting at the seams" that the requirement for another secondary school arose.
 What became RAF Wegberg, south of JHQ Rheindahlen, was identified as a better site for the hospital, so the medical facilities were moved there and the site at Hostert became Kent School, a secondary, co-educational, boarding school for the British Forces in Germany and worldwide.

 This involved a major redevelopment: a gymnasium and swimming pool were constructed, as well as a bus park for school buses.
 During the redevelopment work, human remains were uncovered - the bodies of patients who had died - or been killed - at the Nazi-run Institute which had been housed here during the war.

 The school numbers burgeoned, even reaching 6,000 at one point, but were generally around 850-1000.
 The Gothic appearance of the school led to it being nicknamed Colditz by the British, after the infamous prisoner-of-war camp in East Germany.

 During the late 1960s one of the outbuildings overlooking the outdoor netball playing area, was taken over by the Navy, Army and Air Force Institutes(NAAFI) as a staff hostel housing around 15 managers and charge hands.
 The hostel was fully equipped with kitchen and dining facilities, lounge etc. The hostel was closed in the 1980s and later the whole building was demolished.

-In 1987, as part of a re-structuring, Kent School was merged with Queens School in Rheindahlen to become a single campus, known as Windsor School.
+In 1988, as part of a re-structuring, Kent School was merged with Queens School in Rheindahlen to become known as Windsor School but still operating across the two sites.
 In 1993, as a result of the end of the Cold War and the reduction of Allied Forces in Germany, the site at Hostert was closed and it was returned to the German authorities.